m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

   -\mu m_c g \leq \lambda \leq \mu m_c g
 $$

-where $\mu$ is the coefficient of friction between the participating bodies' materials, $m_c$ is a fraction of the bodies' masses depending on the number of contact points between them, and $g$ is the acceleration of gravity.
+where $\mu$ is the coefficient of friction between the colliding bodies' materials, $m_c$ is a fraction of the bodies' masses depending on the number of contact points between them, and $g$ is the acceleration of gravity.